algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x52
 - Pops: *... stack*, {[]byte A}, {uint64 B}, {uint64 C}
 - Pushes: []byte
-- pop a byte string A and two integers B and C. Extract a range of bytes from A starting at B up to but not including C, push the substring result
+- pop a byte string A and two integers B and C. Extract a range of bytes from A starting at B up to but not including C, push the substring result.
+If C < B, or either is larger than the string length, the program fails
 - LogicSigVersion >= 2

 ## balance